-What follows is my response to the outbreak of Blood Moon Fever and the Shemitah Virus, and more broadly, to the rapidly-spreading epidemic of predictions of Jesus’ near return between 2015-2017.
+I originally wrote this as a response to the outbreak of Blood Moon Fever and the Shemitah Virus – remember those false panics? – and more broadly, to the rapidly-spreading epidemic of predictions of Jesus’ near return between 2015-2017.
 And people predicted 2018, 2019, 2020, and 2021.
 I offer it to the Christ whose coming I love.

 Something like 41% of the American people believe that Jesus will definitely or probably return by 2050.
 That figure shoots up to 58% when the pollster asked white evangelical Americans.
 So, once someone starts with that basic assumption, that we must be in the Latter Days, very few will question it: it now becomes a question of detail and voilà, a whole End Times cottage industry springs up.

 My readers know that I am a “Matthew 24:36 Strict Constructionist”: that when Jesus said that no human – or angel, or the Son of Man – knows the time of the Second Coming, his original intent was to forbid all date-setting, not just the “day or hour” but any time at all; and that he meant that we should leave off amateur predictions of the End Times.

 I mention this verse, which is found in my Bible in Matthew 24; but I suspect that some imp has gone around and whited out v.
 36 from many copies.

 There are two types of individuals who set dates for the Second Coming: the one who regards him or herself as a “prophet” who receives messages from God; the one who insists that he or she not be called “prophet”.
 I break them down as follows: